dstroy0/embedded_types/CONTRIBUTING.md

 `harness.py suites --strict` reports both:

-- **A definition the generator walks past.** Unity's generator collects `void test_<name>(void)` and nothing else, so a case named anything else is never registered and the suite still passes.
+- **A definition the generator walks past.** Unity's generator collects `void test_<name>(void)` and nothing else.
+A case named anything else is never registered, and the suite still reports a pass.
-- **A case defined inside a preprocessor conditional.** The generator reads case names out of the source text and does not see the conditional, so the runner declares and calls the case however it went.
-Where it went the other way the definition is gone and the suite fails to link.
-Put the `#if` inside the case body, and report `TEST_IGNORE_MESSAGE` on the arm that cannot measure anything.
+- **A case defined inside a preprocessor conditional.** The generator reads case names out of the source text and does not see the conditional.
+The runner declares and calls the case whichever way the conditional went, and where it went the other way the definition is absent and the suite fails to link.
+Put the `#if` inside the case body, and call `TEST_IGNORE_MESSAGE` on the arm that cannot measure anything.

 ## Where the proof lives

 Most of this library is proved by compiling.
-The eight width assertions, the packed-enum probe, and every `EMBED_TABLE_LAYOUT` are static: a build that reaches the link step has already checked them, and there is no case in `test/` that repeats the work.
+The eight width assertions, the packed-enum probe, and every `EMBED_TABLE_LAYOUT` are static.
+A build that reaches the link step has already checked them, and no case in `test/` repeats that work.

-What the suites cover is what a static assertion cannot see:
+The suites cover what a static assertion does not reach:

-- **Signedness.** A typedef pointing at the wrong signedness has the right size, so `sizeof` cannot catch it.
-Round-tripping a negative through the signed type does.
+- **Signedness.** A typedef pointing at the wrong signedness has the right size, and `sizeof` passes either way.
+Each case casts `-1` to the alias and tests the sign of the result.
-- **Boolean normalization.** That any nonzero becomes one, which a plain eight-bit alias would not give, and which decides whether two true values compare equal across an API boundary.
+- **Boolean normalization.** Any nonzero converts to 1.
+A plain eight-bit alias keeps the value it was given, and two true values can then compare unequal across an API boundary.
 - **`EMBED_RAW`.** A word read from an odd address, checked against a `memcpy` of the same bytes.
-- **Dispatch wiring.** A table can satisfy every offset assertion and still be initialized with the wrong function in a slot.
-The suite calls through it.
+- **Dispatch wiring.** Offsets are properties of the struct type, and an initializer naming the wrong function changes none of them.
+The suite calls through each member.
-- **The byte order.** `EMBED_BIG_ENDIAN` is derived from `__BYTE_ORDER__`; the case measures how the target actually lays a word out in memory and compares.
-Reading the same macro back would restate the derivation rather than check it.
+- **The byte order.** `EMBED_BIG_ENDIAN` is derived from `__BYTE_ORDER__`.
+The case measures how the target lays a word out in memory.
+Reading the same macro back would compare the macro with itself.
-- **The feature tests.** `EMBED_HAS_ATTRIBUTE` and `EMBED_HAS_BUILTIN` answer zero for a name nothing defines.
-One that answered non-zero would answer non-zero for every name, and every attribute wrapper would be emitted on a compiler that rejects it.
+- **The feature tests.** `EMBED_HAS_ATTRIBUTE` and `EMBED_HAS_BUILTIN` evaluate to zero for a name nothing defines.
+A non-zero result there would be non-zero for every name, and every attribute wrapper would be emitted on a compiler that rejects it.
-- **The attribute wrappers.** That a marked definition is still a definition and still computes what its body says, and that the alignment and packing attributes reach the type rather than expanding to nothing unnoticed.
-Where the compiler cannot carry one the case reports `IGNORE`, so a build that measured nothing says so rather than passing.
+- **The attribute wrappers.** A marked definition is still a definition and still computes what its body says, and the alignment and packing attributes reach the type.
+Where the compiler cannot carry one, the case calls `TEST_IGNORE_MESSAGE`, and a case that measured nothing does not count as a pass.

 ## Never test the library with itself

 The expected side of an assertion comes from a literal, from the compiler, or from exact arithmetic.
 Never from the code under test.

-A width checked against the macro that produced it agrees with itself and reports green for any value. `sizeof(embed_u32) == 4u` is a test; `sizeof(embed_u32) * 8u == 32u` compared against a macro that was itself derived from the type is not.
-Where a test needs an independent source, `uintptr_t` and `memcpy` are the compiler's and the standard's, not this library's.
+A width checked against the macro that produced it compares the macro with itself and passes at any value. `sizeof(embed_u32) == 4u` is a test. `sizeof(embed_u32) * 8u == 32u` against a macro derived from the same type is not.
+Where a case needs an independent source, `uintptr_t` and `memcpy` come from the compiler and the standard.

 ## Formatting